Submissions from 2003

 "Uniform Throughout the United States": Limits on Taxing as Limits on Spending, Laurence Claus

-Were There Adequate State Grounds in Bush V. Gore?, Michael L. Wells
+Were There Adequate State Grounds in Bush v.
+Gore?, Michael L. Wells

-What Does the Second Amendment Restrict? a Collective Rights Analysis, Carl T. Bogus
+What Does the Second Amendment Restrict?: A Collective Rights Analysis, Carl T. Bogus

-Why the Eleventh Amendment Always Matters, Even When Transaction Costs Are Zero; a Reply to Professor Farber, Neil S. Siegel
+Why the Eleventh Amendment Always Matters, Even When Transaction Costs Are Zero: A Reply to Professor Farber, Neil S. Siegel

 Why the Supreme Court Should Not Have Decided the Presidential Election of 2000, Jesse H. Choper